LESSON No. 3

 Chronic stomatitis

 Chronic recurrent aphthous stomatitis.
-Has long course with repeated aphthous eruptions.
-Aphthous rashes are single foci
+Possesses long course with repeated aphthous eruptions.
+Aphthous rashes are isolated lesions

 Mycotic infections